 Take a look inside

 Here are some screenshots from within the program, at the end of the post you’ll find a video too.
 I walk you through some of the features of Homeschool Planet in the video… and probably ramble a bit too much :).
 But hopefully, it’ll give you a good idea of what the program is like.

-It takes probably about 10 minutes to set up and then you’ll feel like a kid with a bucket of candy playing with a bunch of Labrador Retriever Puppies.
+It takes probably about 10 minutes to set up this homeschooling planning tool, and then you’ll feel like a kid with a bucket of candy playing with a bunch of Labrador Retriever Puppies.
 Yes, it’s that awesome.

 These are your day view of the schedule.
 This first one is in calendar mode…

 This one is in planner mode (I like how clean this one looks).

 When you click print, you get a super clean printout of the day (you can print week or month too!).